Master these questions with professional sample answers

 Sample Answer:

 Last year, our team missed a critical deadline due to poor project planning.
 Instead of blaming circumstances, I took initiative.
-I met with the team to understand the bottlenecks, restructured our workflow, implemented daily check-ins, and communicated transparently with stakeholders about the delay.
+I met with the team to understand what was slowing us down, reorganized our workflow, implemented daily check-ins, and communicated clearly with the important people involved about the delay.
 We recovered and delivered the project two weeks later.
-This taught me the importance of proactive communication and structured planning.
+This taught me the importance of clear communication and careful planning.

 💡 Tips:

-Use the STAR method.
+Use the STAR method: Situation (what happened), Task (what was your job), Action (what did you do), Result (what was the outcome).
 Focus on your role and the positive outcome.
 Show problem-solving skills and ownership.

 Question 7